kotauskas/interprocess/README.md

 ![maintenance-status](https://img.shields.io/badge/maintenance-actively%20developed-brightgreen)
 [![Rust version: 1.70+](https://img.shields.io/badge/rust%20version-1.70+-orange)][blogpost]

 Interprocess communication toolkit for Rust programs.
-The crate aims to expose as many platform-specific features as possible while maintaining a uniform interface for all platforms.
+This crate aims to expose as many platform-specific features as possible while maintaining a uniform interface for all platforms.

 ## Interprocess communication primitives
-Interprocess provides both OS-specific interfaces for IPC and cross-platform abstractions for them.
+Interprocess provides both OS-specific IPC interfaces and cross-platform abstractions for them.

 ##### Cross-platform IPC APIs
 - **Local sockets** – similar to TCP sockets, but use filesystem or namespaced paths instead of ports on